 Emily Enoch–Environmental Education Intern

 I graduated in 2016 from Salve Regina University, nestled in the coastal town of Newport, Rhode Island.
 I acquired a BA in Environmental Studies, along with minors in Biology and Global Studies.
 I have had experience at wildlife sanctuaries and nature camps, educating the public of all ages.
 I have also been involved in conservation work, ranging from bird banding to game camera monitoring.
 I found my way to Trailside after spending a summer at Harriman State Park, educating camps through the Regional Nature Museums.
-I am looking forward to spending time at Trailside and sharing my passion for the environment with the general public.
-I hope to obtain the skills that will help me become a better environmental educator.
-Outside of work I enjoy reading, hiking, bird-watching and knitting.
+This will be my second year at Trailside and I am looking forward to educating many more of our visitors.
+I hope to create new programs that will help connect the public with the environment around them.
+Outside of work I enjoy reading, traveling, hiking, bird-watching and knitting

 Jesse Predmore–Zookeeper & Environmental Education Intern